Logo MRC-Holland

 • MLPA Technique

-• Is it possible to detect point mutations with (digital)MLPA?
+• Is it possible to detect SNVs with (digital)MLPA?

-Is it possible to detect point mutations with (digital)MLPA?
+Is it possible to detect SNVs with (digital)MLPA?

 in MLPA Technique